 Health and Safety Code 11350 HS prohibits possessing certain controlled substances without a valid prescription.

-A violation of HSC 11350 is usually charged as a misdemeanor.
-The offense is punishable by:
+A violation of HSC 11350 is usually a misdemeanor, carrying:

 - up to a year in county jail; and/or,